Tevita Pangai Junior

-Tevita Pangai Junior (born 4 February 1996) is a Tonga international rugby league footballer who last played as a for the Catalans Dragons in the Super League.
+Tevita Pangai Junior (born 4 February 1996) is a Tonga international rugby league footballer who plays as a for Leigh Leopards in the Super League.

-He has previously played for the Brisbane Broncos, Penrith Panthers, Canterbury-Bankstown Bulldogs, and the Dolphins in the NRL, and for New South Wales at representative level.
+He has previously played as a for the Brisbane Broncos, Penrith Panthers, Canterbury-Bankstown Bulldogs, and the Dolphins in the NRL, for Tonga at international level, New South Wales at representative level, and the Catalan Dragons and Hull KR in Super League.
 He is a former professional boxer.

 Background

 Pangai was born in Ashfield, New South Wales, is of, Tongan descent, and moved to Newcastle, New South Wales at a young age.

 He played his junior rugby league for the South Newcastle Lions in the Newcastle Rugby League, before being signed by the Newcastle Knights.

 Pangai is the younger brother of former North Queensland Cowboys player Mosese Pangai.

 Playing career

 Early career

 After playing in the lower grades at the Newcastle Knights, Pangai Junior joined the Canberra Raiders in 2013 and played for their NYC team from 2013 to 2015.
 On 7 November 2013, he re-signed with Canberra on a three-year contract.